alkem-io/alkemio/docs/contributing.md

 Each repo has its own set of issues.

-The Coordination repo is used for issues that span the whole project.
+[This](https://github.com/alkem-io/alkemio) repo is used for issues / discussions that span the whole project.

-All Epics are in the Coordination repo.
+All Epics are in the Alkemio repo.

 The [ZenHub board](https://app.zenhub.com/workspaces/Alkemio-5ecb98b262ebd9f4aec4194c) spans all active repositories and brings all open issues into a joined up backlog.

-In addition there is a **Discord** for more in lace for quick conversations about Alkemio, daily standups etc.the
+There is a **Discord** for more in lace for quick conversations about Alkemio, daily standups etc.

 If you are contributing to the project the default path is to fork and submit a pull request.

+Finally, for discussions about ideas, needing help, collaborations etc, please check out our [GitHub Discussions](https://github.com/alkem-io/alkemio/discussions).

 ## Becoming a core contribrutor
 If you are interested in becoming a core contributor then please reach out via <community@alkem.io>.